nrfconnect/sdk-nrf/doc/nrf/working_with_nrf/nrf70/developing/powersave.rst

   nRF70 Series devices operate in this mode by default.
   The user or application can change the device to the Permanent Active mode using the ``NET_REQUEST_WIFI_PS`` network management API.

+Further the Wi-Fi® interface can be configured in one of the following dynamic Power Save modes:

+* **Normal Power Save:** Delivery Traffic Indication Message (DTIM).
+  DTIM is the default configuration and enabled by the application based on the traffic profile.
+* **Extended Power Save:** Listen interval-based power save mode.
+  The Listen interval based-Power Save mode is supported to enable devices to sleep longer than the DTIM period.
+  It is typically low and not useful for power saving.
+* **Deep sleep:** Target Wake Time (TWT) power save.
+  TWT can be enabled if the connected access point is Wi-Fi 6 capable.

 .. _ug_nrf70_developing_powersave_dtim:

 Delivery Traffic Indication Message (DTIM)
 ******************************************

-The Wi-Fi® interface can be configured in either Delivery Traffic Indication Message or Target Wake Time (TWT) power save modes.
-DTIM is the default configuration and enabled by the application based on the traffic profile.
-TWT can be enabled if the connected access point is Wi-Fi 6 capable.

 Devices in DTIM Power Save mode can wake at any time to transmit uplink traffic, but can only receive downlink traffic (broadcast, multicast or unicast) immediately after receiving a DTIM beacon.
 To make the device in Power Save mode aware that the access point has buffered downlink traffic, the access point uses the Traffic Indication Map (TIM) element present in the beacon frames.
 The device in Power Save mode wakes up to receive the DTIM beacon and checks the status of the TIM element.